carijit24/gocqlastra/README.md

 # gocql for Astra

-This provides a custom host dialer that can be used to allow gocql to connect to DataStax Astra.
+This provides a custom `gocql.HostDialer` that can be used to allow gocql to connect to DataStax Astra.
 The goal is to provide native support for gocql on Astra.

 This library was made possible by the `gocql.HostDialer` interface added here: https://github.com/gocql/gocql/pull/1629